Skip to main content

 • second cancers (new types of cancer)

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the long-term effects cancer treatment can have on your child.
-To learn more, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

 Follow-up care

 Some of the tests will continue to be done from time to time after treatment has ended.
-The results of these tests can show if your child's condition has changed, or if the cancer has come back.
+The results of these tests can show if your child's condition has changed or if the cancer has come back.
+To learn more about follow-up tests, visit Tests to diagnose infantile choriocarcinoma of the liver.

 Coping with your child's cancer